picosix/cv/README.md

 Why do I want to be a blogger?
 Because I want to be self-assertion.
 Write my experience down, help me and everyone wanting to learning not to repreat my mistakes.

+### PDF

+If you are looking for my CV on PDF format, you can find it at [[Tuan Nguyen] - Backend Developer](./%5BTuan%20Nguyen%5D%20-%20Backend%20Developer.pdf)

 ### Personal information

 - Name: Tuan Nguyen